Photo: Sarah Williams

 |"ZAP IS RUN AND CURATED BY THE ESTIMABLE ROSALIND DAVIS AND ANNABEL TILLEY, WITH A HUGE AMOUNT OF DISCERNMENT, ENERGY AND GUSTO."
 Andrew Bracey|

-Zeitgeist Arts Projects was founded in 2012 by Rosalind Davis and Annabel Tilley to support ambitious artists with practical ways to sustain their practice.
+Zeitgeist Arts Projects was founded in 2012 by Rosalind Davis and Annabel Tilley.
+ZAP is a professional artist-led network as well as a membership organisation open to all.
+They offer artists valuable support, affordable arts education, opportunities to exhibit and the chance to be part of something special.
 At the heart of the Zeitgeist philosophy are the questions: How do we survive as an artist?
 How do we develop and sustain a practice over the long term?

 Their annual programme Show & Tell

 is designed to address these questions, through a series of events including talks, seminars, art tours and exhibitions that encourage artists to develop networks, learn from other artists, engage, thrive and raise their profiles.
-Guest artists for their programme have included Mark Titchner
+Guest artists for their programme have included Graham Crowley, Justin Hibbs, Mark Titchner

 , Susan Collis